our digital manufacturing ecosystem

 For example, look at a common feature: snap fits.
 The snap fit on the left can’t be formed by a simple injection mold in this case because the underside of the snap fit isn’t accessible from the bottom—the other part of the case is in the way.
 To fix this, we can cut away a little material from the case, as in the picture on the right, and then the snap can be formed easily.

-When I evaluate my designs, I often imagine the piece is on a glass table, with one light shining from underneath and another light shining from above.
+When we evaluate designs, we often imagine the piece is on a glass table, with one light shining from underneath and another light shining from above.
 If the lights touch every surface of the piece, then it’s easy to mold; if any area is in shadow, then it’s an undercut, and I’ll find a way to redesign that area.

 Another thing to think about in molding is how easily the part will release from the mold once it’s cooled and the molds separate.
 Several geometries will keep the parts from releasing easily, making molding difficult, and increasing the cycle time, and ultimately the per-part cost.